TabViewer/tabview/README.rst

 * Full-text search, n and p to cycle between search results
 * 'Enter' to view the full cell contents
 * Yank cell contents to the clipboard
-* File can be reloaded in-place if desired
+* File can be reloaded in-place if the data changes.
 * F1 or ? for keybindings
 * Can also use from python command line to visualize any tabular data (e.g. list-of-lists)